trendless/chtmlrelay/README.md

 helps with setting up and managing the chatmail service.
 `cmdeploy init` creates the `chatmail.ini` config file.
 `cmdeploy run` uses a [pyinfra](https://pyinfra.com/)-based [script](`cmdeploy/src/cmdeploy/__init__.py`)
-to automatically install or upgrade all chatmail components on a server, according to the `chatmail.ini` config.
+to automatically install or upgrade all chatmail components on a relay, according to the `chatmail.ini` config.

 The components of chatmail are:

-- [Postfix SMTP server](https://www.postfix.org) accepts sent messages (both from your users and from other servers)
+- [Postfix SMTP MTA](https://www.postfix.org) accepts and relays messages (both from your users and from the wider e-mail MTA network)

-- [Dovecot IMAP server](https://www.dovecot.org) stores messages for your users until they download them
+- [Dovecot IMAP MDA](https://www.dovecot.org) stores messages for your users until they download them

 - [Nginx](https://nginx.org/) shows the web page with your privacy policy and additional information